Bearberry - Double Talk

 Meriwether Lewis heard in the latter name an intimation of a faintly plausible but quite erroneous etymology—"from the circumstance of the Clerks of those trading companies carrying the leaves of this plant in a small bag for the purpose of smokeing."
 But saccacomis—or sac á comis, sagakomi, segockimac, or segockiniac—were all derived from a Chippewa Indian word for "mixture," the variant spellings, including Clark's Sackacome, representing different journalists' transliterations of the local pronunciations they heard.
 The Blackfeet Indian name for bearberry is kakahsiin; the Salish call the berries skw lsé.
 The Pawnee name for the whole plant is nakasis, meaning "little tree."3

-A fruit so seductively colored, and set off against so comfortable a deep green background, ought to taste as good as it looks.
-Regrettably, it doesn't.
-Lewis was right the first time, although as to the leaves, when dried, crushed, and mixed with tobacco, they added "an agreeable flavor.
+Indeed, a fruit so seductively colored, and set off against such a salubrious deep green foliage, ought to taste as good as it looks.
+Generally speaking, it doesn't.
+About those pretty berries Lewis was right the first time, although as to the leaves, when dried, crushed, and mixed with tobacco, they added "an agreeable flavor.

 The leaves are sometimes used in the tanning of hides.6

-In Euro-American culture bearberry foliage serves as a Christmas decoration.
+In Euro-American culture, bearberry foliage often serves as a Christmas decoration.